Imagine you are a computer.

-Join online groups such as Club Soda Together, Team Sober UK or Alcohol Support & Advice.
-These have been my lifelines.
+Join online groups such as Club Soda Together or Alcohol Explained.
+These groups have been my lifelines.
 Lots of people just like YOU with a common goal in mind.
 Brilliant!

 Buy your favourite alcohol free tipple.
 Drink it in a wine glass if it makes you feel better.
 If you have to drink alcohol free wine & beer, do that.
 If that triggers you, don’t do that.
 Do what is good for YOU!
 Get some books.
 There’s hundreds out there to help you.
 Flood your mind with sober thoughts.

 Recognise your trigger times and arrange to do something.
 If your trigger time is Friday night, go to the cinema & eat popcorn.
 If it’s Sunday evening, go out for a walk.
 You have to fill trigger time with something else or the nagging thought will win.